 The short of it

 A former roving vagabond, Olivia Hennis currently lives in Pennsylvania.
 Ollie previously worked as an editor for an online magazine, managed a Halloween park, and read tarot for a living.
-In November 2012, Olivia began podcasting with two friends.
-The trio rant and rave about the Young Adult publishing and writing world at Papercuts Podcast.
+From November 2012 to December 2017, Ollie was part of the Papercuts Podcast trio, chatting about and analyzing the Young Adult publishing world.

 Writing Happens Sometimes

 Olivia is currently hard at work expanding the Iron Garden adult urban fantasy series.
-You can enjoy short stories set in this world by joining Ollie’s Patreon.
+You can enjoy new short stories set in this world by joining Ollie’s Patreon.
+Patrons at the Behind the Masks tier are rewarded with monthly snippets of old work and are the first to see upcoming cover reveals!

 (Cover images by Cyna Martinez.)